 Elsworth tried to excuse Barton's Hyundai by claiming that there was a breakdown in staff communication at the service centre.
 What has communication got to do with this?
 A mechanic is assigned to service a car and he has a checklist of tasks to perform, such as the scheduled items to check, consumables to replace and to ensure that there are no obvious faults.
 In this particular case, a power steering flush could not have been on that car's checklist - but the dealer charged $95 for it.

-The mechanic should perform the service, check off the items, hand the checklist to the accounts clerk who generates the invoice.
-So how can Hannun's outrageous bill be attributed to a communication breakdown?
+The mechanic should have performed the service acording to the checklist, checked off the items, handed the checklist to the accounts clerk who generated the invoice.
+So how could Hannun's outrageous bill have been attributed to a communication breakdown?
 That's just utter baloney.

 Elsworth tried to excuse the tyre replacement by saying that Hyundai had a policy of replacing tyres due to Hyundai's long service interval.
 What utter nonsense.
 Tyres are replaced when the tread is worn to a certain point, not because of service intervals.
 If this is Hyundai's policy, the best thing to do is to steer clear of having anything to do with Hyundai dealer servicing.

 But for every Mali Hannun who questions an outrageous and fraudulent servicing account, there are thousands of gullible motorists who take their cars to dealer service centres and are ripped off mercilessly.
 They simply do not know any better and they blindly accept whatever the dealers tell them and just pay those highly inflated accounts.
 This example is not isolated.
-Car dealers make most of their money from spare parts and servicing and selling cars is merely the hook to get customers in the Back Door and gouge them for every dollar possible.
+Car dealers make most of their money from spare parts and servicing and selling cars at the Front Door is merely the hook to get customers into the Back Door and gouge them for every dollar possible.

 The spare parts division of every car dealer is a very lucrative operation and ties in with the warranty routine.
 One of the great lies pushed by many car dealers is that a car's warranty will be voided if the car is serviced and non-original parts are used, such as after-market oil and air filters, brake pads and even some major components such as constant-velocity joints.
 Of course the idea is to scare car owners into paying through the nose for branded parts from car dealers, rather than purchasing cheap consumables that often come out of the same factories as the branded parts and are completely identical.